 "Though we may know everything about our topic, we don't know everything about our customers.
 Not even close.
 They have struggles and insecurities that affect the way they interpret our content and view our brand." - Kate Kiefer Lee

-That’s why empathy is so important.
-It’s a vital step in understanding and identifying with another person’s context, emotions, goals, and motivations.
+Empathy is a vital step in understanding and identifying with another person's context, emotions, goals, and motivations.
 As the second step in the design thinking process, empathizing helps find the answers to questions like:

 - "What are all the different types of people who use our product or service?"